- 18 wooden paint stirrers

 DIY Paint Stirrer Crate Planter

 I love a house full of plants, but finding cute planters for all of them can be a bit of a struggle.
 This delightful little crate planter made from paint stirrer sticks proved to be the perfect way to showcase our little pansies.
 In fact any small plants will looks lovely inside, even the faux ones.
-And best of all, it takes less than an hour to make and in most cases you can get paint stirrer sticks for free.
-Win-win!!
-Add a little birdcage light to add that wow factor and take the planter to the next level.
+And best of all, it takes less than an hour to make and in most cases you can get paint stirrer sticks for

 What you need: